gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Executing specific tests

 New incubating support of filtering tests allows selection at the level of the test method.
-The new feature is aimed to replace and surpass existing -Dtest.single option.
+The new feature is aimed to replace and surpass existing "-Dtest.single" option and "test.include" file patterns.
 It would be useful for:

 - Running specific test method
-- Conveniently running test methods by pattern that is simple and readable (e.g no regexp)
+- Conveniently running test methods by pattern that is simple and readable (no regexp)
 - Running all classes from package
 - Conveniently running specific tests or test classes from multiple different test tasks

-Some examples of filtering from the terminal, using the new '--tests' command line option:
+Some examples of filtering from the terminal, using the new "--tests" command line option:

     //select specific test method
     gradle test --tests org.gradle.SomeTest.someFeature